The Philippines exported US$73 billion worth of goods around the globe in 2024, up by 14.3% compared to $63.9 billion five years earlier for 2020.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.
 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.

-Among the Philippines’ trading partners that cause the greatest negative trade balances, Filipino deficits with Australia (up 32.1%), Thailand (up 22.8%) and Singapore (up 8.9%) grew at the fastest pace from 2022 to 2023.
+Among the Philippines’ trading partners that cause the greatest negative trade balances, Filipino deficits with Brazil (up 54.4%), Vietnam (up 23.9%) and mainland China (up 23.6%) grew at the fastest pace from 2023 to 2024.

 Countries Generating Highest Trade Surpluses for the Philippines